rodzanto/ml-workshop/init.md

 **Lab #1: Build, Train, and Deploy with Amazon SageMaker**

-Choose one of the labs above, and follow the instructions provided...
+Choose one of the labs below using the side bar on the left, and follow the instructions provided...

 |                     Lab                    |   Level  |                         Services/Features Involved                         | Estimated Time |
 |:------------------------------------------:|:--------:|:--------------------------------------------------------------------------:|:--------------:|